 You may be asking yourself, why am I soliciting print advice from a digital marketing resource center?
 Well, we at Get Busy Media find value in content that helps small businesses solve problems and grow; regardless of how and in what format this content is packaged.
-Today we’re going to take you through our five favorite periodicals and why you, as a small business owner, need to be consulting these resources.
+Today we’re going to take you through our five favorite small business magazines and why you, as a business owner, need to be consulting these resources.

-Here are our top 5 magazines (and their tablet companions):
+Here are our top 5 small business magazines (and their tablet companions):

 Inc. is the veritable bible for small business owners.
 If you were stuck on a desert island selling widgets and had only one magazine to consult from, I would recommend Inc hands down.
 This magazine is chock-full of amazing statistics, case studies, interviews and reviews about small business owners and startups who have found success and why.
 Too many young readers today are inundated with stories of successful tech startups.
 Rest assured that Inc. will provide you with a wide variety of successful small business stories.
 They will provide you with stories of why learning to tell jokes is good for business to a who’s who of crowdfunding platforms and which ones small businesses should leverage depending on their specific needs.

 - Get Real by Jason Fried – co-founder of 37 Signals (software company that created Basecamp) and author of Rework pens this column that normally appears between pages 35 and 40

 - Crunching the Numbers – I love the charts and graphs that are included in this section.
 For instance, did you know that the cities that experienced the greatest increase in the number of jobs at companies with fewer than 100 employees from August ’10 to August ’11 were Orlando, Atlanta and Greensboro, North Carolina (who would have guessed these cities?)